Ji-Hwan Bae Player Props: Pirates vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.7 K/9, the seventh-best in MLB.
+- The Astros pitching staff is seventh in the league with a collective 9.4 strikeouts per nine innings.

-- The Astros' 3.95 team ERA ranks 10th across all MLB pitching staffs.
+- The Astros have a 3.78 team ERA that ranks ninth among all MLB pitching staffs.

-- The Astros rank 14th in baseball in home runs surrendered (10 total, one per game).
+- Astros pitchers combine to surrender 11 total home runs at a clip of one per game (to rank 15th in the league).

-- The Astros will look to Valdez (0-1) in his third start this season.
+- Javier (1-0) gets the starting nod for the Astros, his third of the season.

-- His last appearance came on Wednesday against the Detroit Tigers, when the lefty tossed seven innings, surrendering two earned runs while giving up eight hits.
+- His most recent time out was on Wednesday against the Detroit Tigers, when the righty tossed six innings, surrendering one earned run while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.